Friday, 30 November 2018

 Sandun Kudama

-The small hall which is entered through the Hewisi Mandapaya is called Sandun Kudama.
-The entrance door is decorated with a small Makara Thorana (the dragon arch) accompanied by two lion figures.
-The hall is opened to three directions.
+The Sandun Kudama has two arched stone doorways on either side that open to the outside.
 The left door directs the visitors to the Palle Devalaya, the right to the Buddha shrine, and the straight door to the Antharalaya, Pirith Kiyana Ge, and Gharbha chambers.

-Buddha shrine & Palle Devalaya
+Buddha Shrine & Palle Devalaya

 A seated Buddha image decorated with a Makara Thorana, standing Buddha figures, and wall paintings are found in the Buddha shrine.
 It can be entered through three doorways, of them the middle door frame has been highly decorated with nice carvings.
 To the left side of the Maha Devalaya is the Palle Devalaya.
 Devatha Bandara who is considered the Adhikaram of Kataragama Deviyo is worshipped here.